Single-layer framework of variational tensor network states: Results

 For $J = 0.8$, we plot the ground-state energy in Fig.~\ref{Fig:SSM-E2}.
-The behavior is similar to that for $J = 0.7$, and the energy systematically lowers and gradually converges as $D$ becomes larger.
+The behavior is similar to that for $J = 0.7$, and the energy systematically decreases and gradually converges as $D$ becomes larger.
 When $D = 9$, we have $E_g = -0.448708$.
-This is already very close to the previous tensor network studies, such as an infinite projected entangled simplex state (iPESS) study \cite{NingXi-SSM2023}, an infinite PEPS study employing U(1) spin symmetry \cite{Corboz-QSLSSM2025}, and an extrapolation from finite PEPS calculation \cite{WYL-PRL2024}.
-These estimations are also included in Fig.~\ref{Fig:SSM-E2} for comparison.
-Extrapolation to the large-$D$ limit via a simple power-law fitting yields an estimate $E_g = -0.4490$, which is more reliable.
-With $\chi$ up to 160, Fig.~\ref{Fig:SSM-E2} shows that the convergence precision of the ground-state energy for $D=9$ has reached the order $10^{-6}$, indicating the obtained result is convincing.
+This is already very close to the previous tensor network studies, such as an infinite projected entangled simplex state (iPESS) study \cite{NingXi-SSM2023}, an infinite PEPS study employing U(1) spin symmetry \cite{Corboz-QSLSSM2025}, a neural network study \cite{NQS} and an extrapolation from finite PEPS calculation \cite{WYL-PRL2024}.
+These estimate are also included in Fig.~\ref{Fig:SSM-E2} for comparison.
+Extrapolation to the large-$D$ limit via a simple power-law fitting yields an estimate of $E_g = -0.4490$, which is more reliable.
+With $\chi$ up to 160, Fig.~\ref{Fig:SSM-E2} shows that the convergence precision of the ground-state energy for $D=9$ has reached the order $10^{-6}$, indicating that the obtained result is convincing.

 In Fig.~\ref{Fig:SSM-OP2}, we plot the magnetization $M$ of the obtained ground state as a function of $D$.
 It shows that though $M$ becomes weaker and weaker as $D$ increases, it remains finite and nonzero.
-For example, when $D = 9$, we still obtain a significant magnetization of about 0.1303, and an extrapolation in the large-$D$ limit still gives a nonzero estimation of about $M = 0.12$.
+For example, when $D = 9$, we still obtain a significant magnetization of about 0.1303, and an extrapolation in the large-$D$ limit still gives a nonzero estimate of about $M = 0.12$.
 This is neither an artificial finite-$\chi$ effect, since by pushing $\chi$ to 160, the convergence precision of $M$ for $D = 9$ has also reached the order $10^{-6}$, as clearly shown in Fig.~\ref{Fig:SSM-OP2}(b).
 This is unambiguously consistent with the fact that $J = 0.8$ falls in the antiferromagnetic phase.